usfbih8u/micro-autocomplete-tooltip/README.md

 > To cycle through the suggestions using `CursorUp` and `CursorDown`, you need to add the option `"autocomplete_tooltip.EnableCursorUpDown"` with any value other than `false` or `nil` to your `settings.json` file.

+> To add a prefix to the current suggestion, use the option `autocomplete_tooltip.Prefix` in `settings.json`.

 ## 🎨 Syntax and Colorscheme

 To improve readability, a custom syntax and colorscheme are provided until Micro allows customization of colorschemes per buffer.